Home Drinks Do IPA Beers or Hoppy Beers Last Longer?

 If you would like to try aging beers, you should seek out expert guidance on how to store it.
 However, some of the best types of beers to age are (or may be) barley wines, barrel-aged beers or stouts, beers with high alcohol content, and sour beers.
 It may seem odd to mention aging a barrel-aged beer, but, in this case, the desire is to mellow out the contribution of the barrel.
 For instance, a beer aged in a bourbon barrel can be harsh or ‘hot’ because of the bourbon.

-Do not try to age, again IPAs.
+Again, do not try to age IPAs.
 Also do not try to age pilsners or any low alcohol beer.